 I've mentioned before, that at the time of presenting medical massage term more than 20 years ago, I also proposed scientifically established explanation of physiological effect of massage on the human body.
 In my view, this made a crucial difference for the entire massage community; now we are able to explain scientifically how massage works.

 Scientifically established physiological effect of massage is the number one condition of evidence-based practice.
-Below is the link to the info, I have presented on my instructional VHS and lately on DVDs, as well as in my articles.
+Below is the link to the info, I have presented on my instructional VHS and lately on medical massage educational videos, as well as in my articles.

 Continuing the same line of reasoning, 17 years ago, Dr.Ross Turchaninov published one of the greatest textbooks available in English in the United States and, maybe, abroad: Medical Massage Vol 1, and Medical massage Vol 2.
 In these books he have presented not just general biomedical data, but science of massage, as well as more than 50 hands on medical massage protocols.
 In my view, these texts made a huge contribution to the US massage therapeutic society.
 Medical and sports massage have deep scientific and clinical roots.
 It is well-documented data, supported by many decades of great clinical outcomes.